NetSec Platform: Prisma Access (Distributed Enforcement Architecture)

 The distributed enforcement fabric comprises distinct attachment points and processing roles, each optimised for specific traffic domains:

-Mobile-User Security-Processing Node (MU-SPN) - enforcement node optimised for identity-driven user traffic
+Mobile-User Security-Processing Nodes (MU-SPN) - enforcement nodes optimised for identity-driven user traffic

-Explicit-Proxy Security-Processing Node (EP-SPN) - enforcement node for explicit proxy-based web traffic
+Explicit-Proxy Security-Processing Nodes (EP-SPN) - enforcement nodes for explicit proxy-based web traffic

-Remote-Network Security-Processing Node (RN-SPN) - enforcement node optimised for site-originated traffic
+Remote-Network Security-Processing Nodes (RN-SPN) - enforcement nodes optimised for site-originated traffic

-Service-Connection Corporate-Access Node (SC-CAN) - controlled ingress/egress boundary for private connectivity
+Service-Connection Corporate-Access Nodes (SC-CAN) - controlled ingress/egress boundaries for layer 3 private connectivity

-ZTNA Tunnel Terminator (ZTT) - termination point for outbound-initiated application connectors
+ZTNA Tunnel Terminators (ZTT) - termination points for outbound-initiated layer 7 application connectors

-Internally, the enforcement fabric uses iBGP for node-to-node routing.
+Internally, the enforcement fabric uses iBGP for node-to-node routing with a customer-defined service infrastructure subnet.

-Where customer equipment peers with the service (Remote Networks or Service Connections), eBGP is used.
+Where Customer Premises Equipment (CPE) is connected (Remote Networks or Service Connections), eBGP is used.

-Organisations may deploy one or multiple attachment points depending on the scale and complexity of their environment.
+Organisations may deploy one or multiple attachment types depending on the scale and complexity of their environment.

 Control Plane

-Strata Cloud Manager (SCM) is used for Prisma Access onboarding, initiating the automated workflows that deploy and configure the underlying network infrastructure.
+Strata Cloud Manager (SCM) is used for Prisma Access deployment and operations.

-All enforcement nodes operate under a unified control plane.
-Policy is:
+Administrators specify the desired configuration and automated workflows provision the underlying infrastructure.
+All cloud nodes operate under a unified control plane.

 - Distributed consistently to SPNs across regions